maria-paps/Tennis-Club-DataBase/README.md

 # Tennis-Club-DataBase

 This Tennis Club Database Application is designed to manage and organize data for a tennis club.
-It consists of five Python files working together to provide functionality for handling lessons, courses, reservations, athletes, and coaches.
+It consists of five Python files working together to provide functionality for handling lessons, courses, reservations, equipment, athletes, and coaches.

 Contributors: Papadopoulou Maria, Verykokkou Nektaria